-Admission to the PhD program requires a completed master’s degree in economics with two courses in microeconomic theory, two courses in econometrics, one course in data methods, one course in macroeconomics, and one course in applied policy methods.
-Students who enter the program with a master’s degree in economics may be required to take additional courses (up to a program total of 60 semester hours) if their prior degree does not fully cover these course requirements.
+Admission to the Ph.D. program requires a completed master’s degree in economics with two courses in microeconomic theory, two courses in econometrics, one course in macroeconomics, and demonstrated skills in applied research methods.
+Students who enter the program with a master’s degree in economics may be required to take additional courses (up to a program total of 60 credit hours) if their prior degree does not fully cover these course requirements.

 Degree Program Requirements

-Required: 48-60 credit hours
+Required: 45-57 credit hours

-|Empirical Field Courses||12|
+|Empirical Field Courses (9 credits)|

-|Select at least 12 hours of the following: *|
+|Select at least three courses (9 credits) from the following: **||9|

-|Public Policies Toward Innovation and Sustainability|
+|Public Policies Toward Innovation|

 |Topics in Economics|